 All this means that in the years to come, YLE will become even more relevant especially as the main provider of Finnish broadcast news and current affairs programming both in radio and TV.
 However, this is not necessarily the most important strategic position which the company itself is seeking.
 Few years ago, YLE had a severe financial crisis mostly because its sole income from the traditional TV license fee started to rapidly decline.
 The social acceptance of license fee and willingness to pay is deteriorating everywhere, also where it all started.
 In the UK, the collection of the TV license fee produces 10 percent of all court cases.
-It was not easy to find a new solution, but since January 2013, YLE funding has been based on a new income-linked, personal and earmarked tax.
-YLE is no longer financially dependent on broadcasting-or the legal control on the ownership of any receivers.
+It was not easy to because the future of Public Service Media operations find a new solution, but since January 2013, YLE funding online is heavily dependent on whether net neutrality will has been based on a new income-linked, personal and continue.
+If the equality of Internet traffic is abandoned, earmarked tax.
+YLE is no longer financially dependent broadcasters will end up paying extra for the Internet on broadcasting-or the legal control on the ownership service providers in order to keep their audiovisual of any receivers. online services functional and accessible for the public.
+PSM will not have extra resources for this, no matter This fundamental shift was reflected immediately in how important they are for functioning democracy and cultural diversity in the European societies.
+We have just seen how a European government has shut down a financially sound national PSM institution with a long tradition just in order to replace it with a significantly smaller one-not to even mention any axing of smaller PSM units and drastic income reductions elsewhere.

-This fundamental shift was reflected immediately in the process of creating the new strategy for YLE in 2012.
+the process of creating the new strategy for YLE in 2012.
 Some of its generalist broadcast channels were re-targeted for smaller, but younger adult audiences: the future.
 And for the first time in its history, YLE reduced spending on broadcasting and moved those resources into new media.
 As a consequence, also YLE as the only Public Service Broadcaster and the most important source of broadcast news in Finland is also spending now less money on broadcasting than before.
 To certain extent, it is possible to compensate this by improving cost-efficiency, but for example YLE News has probably reached the limit already.
 They have the same stories, same voices and same perspectives on all platforms.

-While PSB used to be about broadcasting maintained by broadcasting-related income (license-fee, broadcast advertising), the shift to PSM has been about increasing broadcasting services together with a growing selection of new non-broadcast media services over the Internet but still financed by income dependent on broadcasting.
+While PSB used to be about broadcasting maintained by broadcasting-related income (license-fee, broadcast advertising), the shift to PSM has been about increasing broadcasting services together with a growing selection of new non-broadcast media services over the Internetbut still financed by income dependent on broadcasting.
 Because of this, further development of new services by shifting resources from broadcasting can turn out be fatal if the funding is not reformed.
 But as long as the PSB remit requires universal service to all citizens on similar terms, broadcasting remains the most costefficient way to serve the masses.